 The Apprenticeship takes 6 years to complete and is split into 2 parts.
 Successful candidates will first complete a 2-year Paralegal qualification, before progressing on to a 4-year Solicitor Apprenticeship.

-The Solicitor Apprenticeship is a full-time role.
+The Solicitor Apprenticeship is a full-time role and open to anyone who has a minimum of 3 A-Levels (128 UCAS points) and at least five GCSE’s at grade C (or 4) or above including English and Mathematics (or equivalent).
 Apprentices will complete study modules set by the Training Provider BPP and will utilise the skills they are learning in their day-to-day work.

 Apprentices spend 20% of their contracted working hours on learning the required knowledge, skills, and behaviours.
 This development time may include learning new relevant tasks in your role, embedding the knowledge you learn, spending development time with your Line Manager, attending online or face-to-face courses and writing assignments or directed self-study hours.